 Whether a witch, warlock, occult spirit-worker, lightworker, darkworker, sorcerer, demonolator, whatever-your-label, we are also Different.
 And sooner or later, a time will come when you’ll see Different scares people.

-I have heaps of experience with Different and I experience Different daily.
-Physically, I look very Different.
+I experience Different daily.
+Physically, I look Different.
 This means, people treat me Different and so I constantly see things from the perspective of Different.
 Even so, I started out thinking I wasn’t different at all.

 Whether you like it or not, the day will come when Different stands obvious, plain and naked and some people in your life will be scared.
 Some will cut your contract (friendship), some will ‘step back’, while others use a slightly more active strategies (gossip, lies or exclusion etc).

-Last year, I make a new friend with a woman at a time when she was taking steps to move away from an abusive landlord while facing the possibility of redundancy at her job.
-She was looking for support and a sounding-board and as friendships go, I tentatively share some of my life experience.
+I make a new friend.
+She is taking steps to move away from an abusive landlord while facing the possibility of redundancy at her job.
+She was looking for support and a sounding-board and as friendships go over time, I tentatively share some of my life experience.
 She texts me unexpectedly one morning.
-Despite her need for our friendship, she feels frightened and wants to step back.
+She feels frightened and says she wants to step back from our friendship.
 Different scares people.

-Recently, an elderly female neighbour confides in me her ongoing discomfort with an unpredictable male building caretaker.
+An elderly female neighbour confides in me her ongoing discomfort with our unpredictable building manager.
 Broken windscreen wipers, malicious gossip, and a general growing sense of malevolence.
 I deliberately make light of it and divert her with a flippant reference to the single mature women who cast spells throughout history.
 ‘You know those powerful women we call ‘witches’?
 If you get yourself some black salt you’ll sort him out.’
 She gently scoffs and changes the subject.

 Of course by now I have personally enacted sorcery on him.
 I have my own observations, and have heard his threats of violence towards other female neighbours.
-Less than two weeks later, I get a text from her late one night:
+A fortnight later, I get a text from her one night:

 While he was removed from the building committee, she has been elected.
 Her shock lay in the fact, she wasn’t even at the meeting.
 Now she seems nervous around me.
 I am no longer her confidant as before.
 Different scares people.

-Over ten years ago, one night I woke as my cat jumped onto my chest, her eyes wild wide and shaking.
+One night I woke as my cat jumped onto my chest, her eyes wild wide and shaking.
 Simultaneously I heard the sound of falling wet cement outside.
-If someone jumps from the 12-floor apartment building where I live, they land outside my front door.
 In that instant I knew death had landed outside.
+When someone jumps from the 12-floor apartment building where I live, they land outside my front door.

 This time, I reluctantly pulled on a pair of jeans and went outside.
 I knew already what I would find there.
 This was the newly deceased body of a 30-something year old woman.
 She was agitated and quickly becoming distraught.
 Hey, hey, settle down.
 She was trying to tug at her own body which no longer responded.